th3w1zard1/PyKotor/Tools/KotorCLI/IMPLEMENTATION_NOTES.md

 ## Configuration File Format

-KOTORNasher uses TOML format for `kotornasher.cfg`, which is compatible with nasher's syntax:
+KotorCLI uses TOML format for `KotorCLI.cfg`, which is compatible with cli's syntax:

 ```toml
 [package]